doorgan/blog/src/posts/2021/04/the_elixir_ast.md

   defstruct [:description, :message, type: :refactoring] end
 ```
-This is fairly standard Elixir code for defining a struct, enforcing some of it's keys, and defining an accompanying typespec.
+This is fairly standard Elixir code for defining a struct, enforcing some of its keys, and defining an accompanying typespec.
 It is, however, quite verbose and hard to follow, since we have to make some jumps between the type, the defstruct and the enforce_keys attribute to check what it looks like and if everything is alright.
 We can use a macro so simplify it a bit, and make the syntax closer to that of Ecto schemas.
 The macro we'll be writing will allow us to write the above code like this:
 ```elixir
 defmodule Report do